 - It's always helpful to bring a bottle of water and some gum too!

 Yes.
 In fact, bring a few copies.
-This is definitely true if you're attending the resume presentation and/or participating in one-on-one conversations.
+This is definitely true if you have a scheduled Coffee Chat.
 It's always smart to bring the most recent version of your resume or CV (and even some recent cover letters).
 Regardless, taking notes directly on your job documents during panel discussions will serve you well when you go back to edit it.

 - What kind of careers are you interested in?
 How have your career goals been changed, reaffirmed, shuffled while in your graduate program?

 - How do you articulate the importance of your field to yourself?
 What relationship does professional life have to academic life?